 Creepy Things That Were Considered Normal 100 Years Ago

 America a century ago was an exciting place to be.
-New inventions like motion pictures and airplanes and radio were making the new century more interesting and more entertaining but also a lot creepier, too.
+New inventions like motion pictures, airplanes, and radio were making the new century more interesting and more entertaining, but also a lot creepier.

-New political ideas and new technologies were transforming the way people lived but casting an ominous tinge over their lives.
+New political ideas and new technologies were transforming the way people lived as well as casting an ominous tinge over their lives.
 More than any before it, the 20th century was defined by scientific advancement.
-Unfortunately, as much as science is a process of (often expensive and lethal) trial and error, so, too, was much of the 20th century.
+Unfortunately, as much as science is a process of often expensive and even lethal trial and error, so, too, was much of the 20th century.

 Medicine, law, war, and entertainment were all very different 100 years ago — not always for the better, sometimes for the worse, and frequently for the downright creepy.
 From police state authoritarianism to overwhelming racism and misogyny to who-thought-that-was-a-good-idea medical treatments, the steampunk ethos of the 19th century collided with the electrified 20th century with occasionally chilling results.